 |

-The UN Paris Climate Agreement requires unprecedented efforts to prevent global warming above 1,5–2°C. Despite geopolitical, economic and other disruptions, cooperation in climate sphere is one of the key directions of international interaction among the world leading economies.
-Many countries adopted decarbonization strategies and carbon neutrality targets by 2050–2070.
-The economic analysis the decarbonization scenarios showed that zero-carbon technologies in energy, industries and other sectors can play a crucial role in reduction of carbon emissions worldwide.
-Achievement of Paris Agreement goals can be more efficient if the mechanisms of international climate cooperation, carbon pricing and regulation would be broadly applied.
+The United Nations (UN) Paris Climate Agreement requires unprecedented efforts to prevent global warming above 1.5–2°C. Despite geopolitical, economic, and other disruptions, cooperation in the climate sphere is one of the key directions of international interaction among the world’s leading economies.
+Many countries have adopted decarbonization strategies and carbon neutrality targets by 2050–2070.
+Economic analysis of decarbonization scenarios shows that zero-carbon technologies in energy, industries, and other sectors could play a crucial role in reduction of carbon emissions worldwide.
+Achievement of Paris Agreement goals could be more efficient if the mechanisms of international climate cooperation, carbon pricing, and regulation were broadly applied

-The article was prepared in the framework of a research grant funded by the Ministry of Science and Higher Education of the Russian Federation (grant ID: 075-15-2022-325)
+This article was prepared under the research grant provided by the Ministry of Science and Higher Education of the Russian Federation (ID: 075-15-2022-325).

 |